PacktPublishing/Mastering-Java-for-Data-Science/README.md

 # Mastering Java for Data Science
 This is the code repository for [Mastering Java for Data Science](https://www.packtpub.com/big-data-and-business-intelligence/mastering-java-data-science?utm_source=github&utm_medium=repository&utm_campaign=9781782174271), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.

+This is the official code repository for the book.
+You can find the unofficial one at https://github.com/alexeygrigorev/mastering-java-data-science.
+The unofficial repository contains the latest code fixes and is maintained by the author.

 ## About the Book
 Java is the most popular programming language, according to the TIOBE index, and it is a typical choice for running production systems in many companies, both in the startup world and among large enterprises.